About the Ministry

 The Ministry of Labour and Social Security (MLSS) is one of the Government Institutions which plays a key role in the socio-economic recovery programme of the country aimed at achieving sustainable economic growth and improving well being of Zambians.

+The Ministry of Labour and Social Security is charged with the responsibility of formulating and administering polices as well as regulating activities in the labour and employment sector in order to enhance the sector's contribution to sustainable, social and economic development for the benefit of the People of Zambia.
 In accordance with Government Gazette Notice No. 1123 of 2021, the Ministry implements Basic Social Protection Services that seek to provide social assistance and promotional services and is responsible for the following portfolio functions:

 • Employment Policy